 - Start your trial on the ScaleGrid Console.

-- On the Getting Started page, select Redis™ as your database, AWS, GCP or Azure as your cloud, and then Bring Your Own Cloud (BYOC) as the plan and click the Connect Your Cloud button to setup your Cloud Profile.
+- On the Getting Started page, select Redis™ as your database, AWS, GCP, Azure or OCI as your cloud, and then Bring Your Own Cloud (BYOC) as the plan and click the Connect Your Cloud button to setup your Cloud Profile.

 All Bring Your Own Cloud plans must have a Cloud Profile created before you can create your deployment.
 This process takes only a couple minutes to set up, and you can create one for these cloud providers:

-You must first create an AWS, Azure or GCP Cloud Profile before creating a Redis™ BYOC deployment.
+You must first create an AWS, Azure, GCP or OCI Cloud Profile before creating a Redis™ BYOC deployment.

 Let's get started creating a Redis™ deployment.
 After completing the Cloud Profile setup, click on the blue Create Cluster button in the pop-up window.
 You can also create a Bring Your Own Cloud Redis™ deployment from the Getting Started page, or on the Redis™ page accessible in the left-hand side menu.